lonely-coders-club/code-snippets/README.md

-# code-snippets
-A responsibly-sourced, artisanal list of reusable code
+# Favorite code snippets: A responsibly sourced, artisanal list from the Lonely Coder's Club

+The Lonely Coder's Club, a Slack community of newsroom programmers without big teams, would like to present our favorite, most-used code snippets.
+We've translated these snippets to most common coding languages and commented the heck out them so you can plug and play with ease!

+Contributions, edits and additions are encouraged.